 A POSA would have no reasonable expectation that any pH range recited in Lam would stabilize D2E7.
 While Lam discloses a formulation with pH 5, as discussed above, a POSA would have had no reason to look to Lam's anti-CD18 fragment and anti-CD20 chimeric antibody formulations when formulating D2E7.
-And Petitioner concedes not only that "the pH of a particular formulation depends on the particular antibody," (Pet. at 28), but also that on balance the art taught that "nearly all commercially available protein formulations, including antibody formulations, had a pH [between about 6.0 and about 8.0]."
-Pet. at 35.
-14 Petitioner here flatly concedes that the art taught away from the claimed pH range, which is well below 6.0.
+And Petitioner concedes not only that "the pH of a particular formulation depends" on the particular antibody," (Pet. at 27), but also that on balance the art taught that "nearly all commercially available protein formulations, including antibody formulations, had a pH [between about 6.0 and about 8.0]."
+Pet. at 34.13 Petitioner here flatly concedes that the art taught away from the claimed pH range, which is well below 6.0.
 And indeed, all eight commercial antibody formulations identified by Dr. Randolph were formulated at a pH of 6.0 or above.
 See Ex.
-1002 at ¶¶ 48- c.
-The Petition Is Also Deficient with Respect to the Remaining Dependent Claims
+1002 at ¶¶ 48-49.
+Petitioner should not be free to invoke the corpus of commercially available formulations when convenient, and ignore it when not.

-Elsewhere, citing the same evidence, Petitioner claims that "nearly all" commercially available formulations at the time were "within" a different pH range, 4.5 to 6.0.
+13 Elsewhere, citing the same evidence, Petitioner claims that "nearly all" commercially available formulations at the time were "within" a different pH range, 4.5 to 6.0.
 Pet. at 21.
 This contradictory assertion is not supportable.